Disease/Disorder

 Supplemental assessment tools

 The utility of diagnostic musculoskeletal ultrasound (US) is rapidly growing.
 For the AC joint, US offers high resolution imaging of the AC joint capsule and ligamentous structure as well as the cortical edges of the acromion and clavicle.
 While performing exam maneuvers such as cross arm adduction, joint space widening can be examined in real time with dynamic visualization for possible AC separation.
-Cortical irregularity can be seen, which would suggest an arthritic process.11
+Cortical irregularity can be seen, which would suggest a degenerative process.11

 Early prediction of outcomes

 Severity of injury plays a key role in outcome.
-For those requiring surgical stabilization, most patients with non-labor occupations typically return to work within 6 months, however 8.8% of manual laborers who required surgery did not return to work at two years follow up in a recent retrospective study.12
+For those requiring surgical stabilization, most patients with non-labor occupations typically return to work within 6 months, however 8.8% of manual laborers who required surgery did not return to work at two years follow up in a recent retrospective study.12 Presence of horizontal AC joint instability is also a predictor of worse clinical outcomes due to underdiagnosis or neglect.10

 Environmental